openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/habenula
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Habenula' is a regional part of brain.
-It is part of the epithalamus.
+   :definition: Is a regional part of brain.
+Is part of the epithalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001904) ('is_a' and 'relationship')]
-   :description: Habenula is a segment of the epithalamus that has as its parts the lateral and medial habenular nuclei and the habenular commissure.
+   :description: A segment of the epithalamus that has as its parts the habenular nuclei and the habenular commissure. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001904)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104854
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001904#habenula-1
    :name: habenula